Advanced Diploma of Engineering Technology (Civil Engineering Design) - 22479VIC

 You’ll focus on the design of roads, drains, sewers, and concrete/steel structures.

-You’ll round out the program with complementary studies in areas such as hydrology and the mechanics of structures, fluids, site investigation (including laboratory testing), foundations and footings, giving you insight into a spectrum of civil and structural issues.
+You’ll round out the program with complementary studies in areas such as hydrology and the mechanics of structures, fluids, site investigation, foundations, and footings, giving you insight into a spectrum of civil and structural issues.

 Choose a program structure